konecnyjakub/mytester/README.md

 If a test method triggers deprecation, it is reported as a warning for the test method.
 It can be caused by calling function **trigger_error** with level _E_USER_DEPRECATED_ or on PHP 8.4 and later by using anything that is marked with attribute **Deprecated**, e. g. calling a method/function or using a class constant.
 It is possible to check that code in a test method triggers a deprecation with method assertTriggersDeprecation, you can even check for a specific message; in that case it is not reported by My Tester (but still might be by other tools that check your code, e. g.
 PHPStan with deprecation rules).

+If you do not want to have deprecations reported in a test method (because you are e. g. deliberately testing deprecated code), you can suppress those warnings if you add attribute MyTester\Attributes\IgnoreDeprecations to the method.
+Then if the test method successfully completes without any other warnings/errors/assertion failures, it is reported as passed.

 #### Setup and clean up

 If you need to do some things before/after each test in TestCase, you can define methods setUp/tearDown.
 And if you define methods startUp/shutDown, they will be automatically called at start/end of suite.